-- i) Processing officer must be agile and conversant with endorsements and technical examinations of cheques/bills. - ii) The cheque/bill should be drawn on the office of SBP BSC (Bank) at which it has been presented for payment. - iii) The cheque/bill should neither be stale nor post dated (Government cheques remain current for 3 months after the month of their issue, bills generally remain current for 30 days and refund order for a period of one month from the date of their issue). - iv) Instruments should be free from stop payment order. - v) Cheque/bill should be drawn properly and signed by the authorized officials. - vi) The cheque belongs to the chequebook whose use advice has already been intimated. - vii) Particulars of cheques/bill should synchronize with the information contained in the advice/schedule. - viii) Amount in figures and words should agree. - ix) Instruments should be free from over writing and unauthorized addition/alterations.
+i) Processing officer must be agile and conversant with endorsements and technical examinations of cheques/bills.

+- iii) The cheque/bill should neither be stale nor post dated (Government cheques remain current for 3 months after the month of their issue, bills generally remain current for 30 days and refund order for a period of one month from the date of their issue). - iv) Instruments should be free from stop payment order. - v) Cheque/bill should be drawn properly and signed by the authorized officials. - vi) The cheque belongs to the chequebook whose use advice has already been intimated. - vii) Particulars of cheques/bill should synchronize with the information contained in the advice/schedule. - viii) Amount in figures and words should agree. - ix) Instruments should be free from over writing and unauthorized addition/alterations.
 It should not be crossed. - x) In case of order cheques the endorsement appearing on its back should be regular. - xi) Identification of payee or payee discharge signature attested.